OpenMW/openmw/docs/source/openmw-mods/convert_bump_mapped_mods.rst

 Normal Mapping in OpenMW
 ------------------------

-Normal mapping in OpenMW works in a very simple way: The engine just looks for a texture with a "_n.dds" suffix, and you're done.
+Normal mapping in OpenMW works in a very simple way: The engine just looks for a texture with a *_n.dds* suffix, and you're done.

 So to expand on this a bit, let's take a look at how a model seeks for textures.

-Let us assume we have the model "example.nif".
+Let us assume we have the model *example.nif*.
 In this model file, there should be a tag (NiSourceTexture) that states what texture it should use and where to find it.
-Typically, it will point to something like "exampletexture_01.dds".
+Typically, it will point to something like *exampletexture_01.dds*.
 This texture is supposed to be located directly in the Textures folder since it does not state anything else.
 If the model is a custom made one, modders tend to group their textures in separate folders, just to easily keep track of them.
-It might be something like "Textures\moddername\exampletexture_02.dds".
+It might be something like *Textures\moddername\exampletexture_02.dds*.

-When OpenMW finally adds normal mapping, it simply takes the NiSourceTexture file path, e.g., "exampletexture_01.dds", and looks for a "exampletexture_01_n.dds".
+When OpenMW finally adds normal mapping, it simply takes the NiSourceTexture file path, e.g., *exampletexture_01.dds*, and looks for a *exampletexture_01_n.dds*.
 If it can't find this file, no normal mapping is added.
 If it *does* find this file, the model will use this texture as a normal map.
 Simple.

 Activating normal mapping shaders in OpenMW
 *******************************************